TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 </div>
 ~~~

-Now that we've applied all of the fixes to the errors that react gave us, this is fully fledged JSX code that can be used in a react component without any issues.
+Now that we've applied all of the fixes to the errors that React gave us, this is fully fledged JSX code that can be used in a React component without any issues.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

-1. Read through the react beta docs [Writing markup with JSX page](https://beta.reactjs.org/learn/writing-markup-with-jsx) to review the content we have covered here, and complete the challenge at the end.
+1. Read through the React beta docs [Writing markup with JSX page](https://beta.reactjs.org/learn/writing-markup-with-jsx) to review the content we have covered here, and complete the challenge at the end.

-2. Read through the react beta docs [Javascript in JSX page](https://beta.reactjs.org/learn/javascript-in-jsx-with-curly-braces) to introduce yourself to writing javascript logic and referencing dynamic values inside of your markup.
+2. Read through the React beta docs [Javascript in JSX page](https://beta.reactjs.org/learn/javascript-in-jsx-with-curly-braces) to introduce yourself to writing Javascript logic and referencing dynamic values inside of your markup.
 Make sure you go through the challenges at the end.

 </div>